qaul/qaul.net/qaul_ui/README.md

-# qaul.net Flutter UI
+# qaul Flutter UI

-This folder contains the Flutter UI of the qaul.net app.
+This folder contains the Flutter UI of the qaul app.

 ## l10n: Adding a new language support: